The world isn’t ending (at least not today)

 left with each other handing out food and water asking where’s so and so

-and the sparrows i’m sure will still sing up the sun rising over the horses put out
+to make a mess of things and the sparrows will sing up the sun rising over the